Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Methodology

 \subsection{Graph Temporal Attention Networks}

-In order to capture the inter-time series correlations and temporal correlations of incomplete NETS, we design \textit{Graph Temporal Attention Networks ({\neuralnetwork}s)} for the generators and the discriminators of {\model}.
-Specifically, we propose \textit{Graph Temporal Attention U-Net ({\imputationgenerator})} for the imputation generator $G_i$ and neural networks with similar building blocks for the other modules.
-In what follows, we first focus on the architecture of {\imputationgenerator} and then the others.
-The architecture of {\imputationgenerator} is shown in Figure~\ref{fig:imputation_generator}.
+We specialize {\framework} to {\model} by designing \textit{Graph Temporal Attention Networks ({\neuralnetwork}s)} for the generators and discriminators that capture both inter-time series and temporal correlations of incomplete NETS.
+This section presents the \textit{Graph Temporal Attention U-Net ({\imputationgenerator})} that we propose for the imputation generator $G_i$.
+The mask generator and the discriminators have similar building blocks; see Section \ref{subsubsec:mask_generator_and_discriminators} for their detailed architectures.

-The input to {\imputationgenerator} is $\bX\odot\bM^*+\bZ\odot\bar\bM^*$, which introduces random noise to the data propagated through {\imputationgenerator}.
-Since the observed values and the random noise are of quite different natures and the positions of them are possibly different in different incomplete samples as missing patterns vary, the neural networks need to adapt to these different samples in forward propagation.
-However, neural networks with static network weights~\cite{li2018diffusion,yu2018spatio-temporal,wu2019graph,ou2020spt-trellisnets,wilson2018a,sun2021mobile,zhong2021heterogeneous} keep the same propagation for different samples.
-In order to overcome this issue, we incorporate attention mechanism from both the graph perspective and the temporal perspective.
+Figure \ref{fig:imputation_generator} shows the architecture of {\imputationgenerator}.
+We use Graph Attention Network (GAT) \cite{velickovic2018graph} to capture the inter-time series correlations, and we use Multi-Head Self-Attention \cite{vaswani2017attention} and Temporal Convolution (T-Conv) to capture global and local temporal correlations, respectively.
+The input is $\bY = \bX\odot\bM^*+\bZ\odot\overline{\bM^*}$, consisting of both observed values and random noise.
+As noted in \cite{zhong2021heterogeneous}, this may lead to inferior performance due to error accumulation.
+The incorporated attention mechanisms can help mitigate error accumulation by differentiating the observed and filled values.

-Similar to U-Net~\cite{ronneberger2015u-net}, {\imputationgenerator} has a U-shaped structure, which consists of a contracting encoding path (left side) and an expansive decoding path (right side).
-We use this structure to first extract a lower-dimentional representation of the input incomplete data and then recover the complete data from this representation.
-Along the encoding path, the input first goes through a layer of Graph Attention Network (GAT)~\cite{velickovic2018graph}, then a layer of Multi-Head Self-Attention~\cite{vaswani2017attention} and finally a stack of Temporal Convolution (T-Conv).
-Along the decoding path, data goes through these layers symmetrically in the reverse order.
+Similar to U-Net \cite{ronneberger2015u-net}, {\imputationgenerator} has a U-shaped structure, where the contractive encoding path (left side) first extracts a lower-dimensional representation of the input incomplete data and the expansive decoding path (right side) then recovers the complete data from this representation.
+Along the encoding path, the input first goes through a GAT layer, then a Multi-Head Self-Attention layer and finally a stack of T-Conv layers.
+Along the decoding path, data goes through a stack of T-Conv layers and then a GAT layer.